 The first models manufactured by the Oliver Typewriter Manufacturing Company in England were the Oliver Nos.
 15 and No. 16.
-These British Oliver models have the same gloss black finish introduced on the Oliver 11 and 12.
-The most noticeable improvement was made to the ribbon holder lids - they are now flat and pivotable, presumably so that they would not get lost.
-Unfortunately, it took over a dozen Oliver models for this improvement to be made.
+These British Oliver models have the same gloss black finish introduced on the Olivers 11 and 12.
+A greatly needed improvement was made to the ribbon holder lids; they are now flat, pivotable, and attached to the machine so that they do not go missing.

 The Oliver No. 16 is the export version of the Oliver No. 15 (Generation I) and the first export model produced by the British Oliver Manufacturing Company.
 Just like the export models that were produced in the United States by the Oliver Typewriter Company, this machine is identical to its previous odd-numbered counterpart, the Oliver 15 (Generation I), with the exception of the four additional keys and wider base.
 The most noticeable improvement on Oliver models 15 and 16 was a revision of the ribbon holder lids; they are now flat and pivotable such that they remain attached to the machine and do not get lost.

-In 1935, the British Oliver Manufacturing Company begain selling the Halda-Norden 5 rebranded as the Oliver No. 20.
+In 1935, the British Oliver Manufacturing Company began selling the Halda-Norden 5 rebranded as the Oliver No. 20.
 Some Oliver 20 machines are olive green but most are black.

 It is unknown exactly how many Oliver 20 machines were produced.
 This is because the serial number count restarted every year.
-Note that the first two digits of the serial number determine the year of production ("35" for 1935, "36" for 1936, and so on).
+Note that the first two digits of the serial number determine the year of production ("35" for 1935, "36" for 1936, etcetera).

 During production of the Oliver No. 21, the Oliver Typewriter Manufacturing Company reintroduced the Oliver No. 15 for the British Government.
 (Note that the Oliver No. 16 was not reintroduced.)
 This second generation of Oliver 15 machines were painted matte black with a crinkle finish, which is sometimes referred to as the "war finish".